Theory of the transfer matrix method

 \begin{equation} \begin{pmatrix} E_0^{+} \\ E_0^{-} \end{pmatrix} = M \begin{pmatrix} E_n^{+} \\ E_n^{-} \end{pmatrix} \end{equation}For a device with no incoming wave from the rear contact, \(E_n^{-}=0\).
 The reflected and transmitted fields can then be calculated directly from the resulting matrix elements.

-7. Solving in one big matrix
+7. Solving in One Large Matrix

-\begin{equation} \begin{pmatrix} e^{\zeta d} & 0 & 0 & 0 & r_{01}e^{-\zeta d} & 0 & 0 & 0 \\ -t_{12} & e^{\zeta d} & 0 & 0 & 0 & r_{12}e^{-\zeta d} & 0 & 0 \\ 0 & -t_{23} & e^{\zeta d} & 0 & 0 & 0 & r_{23}e^{-\zeta d} & 0 \\ 0 & 0 & -t_{34} & e^{\zeta d} & 0 & 0 & 0 & r_{34}e^{-\zeta d} \\ 0 & r_{12}e^{\zeta d_1} & 0 & 0 & -t_{12} & e^{-\zeta d} & 0 & 0 \\ 0 & 0 & r_{23}e^{\zeta d} & 0 & 0 & -t_{23} & e^{-\zeta d} & 0 \\ 0 & 0 & 0 & r_{34}e^{\zeta d} & 0 & 0 & -t_{34} & e^{-\zeta d} \\ 0 & 0 & 0 & 0 & 0 & 0 & 0 & -t_{45} \end{pmatrix} \begin{pmatrix} E_{1}^{+} \\ E_{2}^{+} \\ E_{3}^{+} \\ E_{4}^{+} \\ E_{1}^{-} \\ E_{2}^{-} \\ E_{3}^{-} \\ E_{4}^{-} \end{pmatrix} = \begin{pmatrix} t_{01}E_{external} \\ 0 \\ 0 \\ 0 \\ 0 \\ 0 \end{pmatrix} \end{equation}8.
-Complex refractive index and optical absorption
+\begin{equation} \begin{pmatrix} e^{\zeta d} & 0 & 0 & 0 & r_{01}e^{-\zeta d} & 0 & 0 & 0 \\ -t_{12} & e^{\zeta d} & 0 & 0 & 0 & r_{12}e^{-\zeta d} & 0 & 0 \\ 0 & -t_{23} & e^{\zeta d} & 0 & 0 & 0 & r_{23}e^{-\zeta d} & 0 \\ 0 & 0 & -t_{34} & e^{\zeta d} & 0 & 0 & 0 & r_{34}e^{-\zeta d} \\ 0 & r_{12}e^{\zeta d_1} & 0 & 0 & -t_{12} & e^{-\zeta d} & 0 & 0 \\ 0 & 0 & r_{23}e^{\zeta d} & 0 & 0 & -t_{23} & e^{-\zeta d} & 0 \\ 0 & 0 & 0 & r_{34}e^{\zeta d} & 0 & 0 & -t_{34} & e^{-\zeta d} \\ 0 & 0 & 0 & 0 & 0 & 0 & 0 & -t_{45} \end{pmatrix} \begin{pmatrix} E_{1}^{+} \\ E_{2}^{+} \\ E_{3}^{+} \\ E_{4}^{+} \\ E_{1}^{-} \\ E_{2}^{-} \\ E_{3}^{-} \\ E_{4}^{-} \end{pmatrix} = \begin{pmatrix} t_{01}E_{external} \\ 0 \\ 0 \\ 0 \\ 0 \\ 0 \end{pmatrix} \end{equation}The unknown vector contains the forward- and backward-propagating optical fields throughout the device, while the coefficient matrix contains the transmission and reflection relationships between neighbouring mesh points or interfaces.
+The right-hand-side vector represents the externally incident optical field.

 Optical absorption in the transfer matrix method is included through the complex refractive index \(n+j\kappa\), where \(n\) is the refractive index and \(\kappa\) is the extinction coefficient.
 The electric field propagating through an absorbing medium is given by